senaite/senaite.app.listing/README.md

 ## Screenshots

-This section shows some screenshots how `senaite.core.listing` looks like.
+This section shows some screenshots how `senaite.app.listing` looks like.

 ### Samples Listing